KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Zenetism is not a closed metaphysical doctrine.
 It is a **living structure**.

-Like the multiverse it mirrors,
+Like the multiverse it structurally reflects,
 it is capable of:
 * Adapting
 * Evolving